luckysmg/flutter_swipe_action_cell/README.md

             widthSpace: 120,
             title: "popAlert",
             onTap: (CompletionHandler handler) async {
-              ///false means that you just do nothing,it will close
+              /// false means that you just do nothing,it will close
               /// action buttons by default
               handler(false);
               showCupertinoDialog(